katecim/katecim/README.md

 # Hi, I'm Kate 👋

 I'm the **Business Analyst** your engineers don't hate.
 (I promise, I've seen a terminal before).
-I specialize in turning complex data into actionable insights and analyzing system gaps.
+I specialize in turning complex data into actionable insights and analyzing system bottlenecks.

 I bridge the gap between business stakeholders and technical teams, and sometimes, I like to build the solutions myself.